Skip to navigation Skip to content

 Negotiating the Job Plan

-Refugees eligible for the BTSR measure must have an activity recorded on the Activity and Exemptions Summary (AEX) screen before their Job Plan is negotiated.
+Refugee customers eligible for the BTSR measure must have an activity recorded on the Activity and Exemptions Summary (AEX) screen before their Job Plan is negotiated.
+The system will determine the most appropriate Job Plan Item to be added to the Job Plan.
+This is based on the coding on the AEX screen.

 Once RAC is coded on the AEX screen, a message advising 'this customer is eligible for the BTSR measure' will present on the Job Plan cover page.
-The Job Plan will auto-populate with the following text 'I agree to undertake refugee activities to help adjust to life in Australia and to increase my chances of finding work from [Start date] to [End date] to include participation in [Program]'.

 To complete the Job Plan, See Negotiating Centrelink Managed Job Plans.